Who We Are

 Dr Alvin Orbaek White is a Senior Lecturer and Sêr Cymru II Fellow and at the Energy Safety Research Institute (ESRI).
 His vision is to advance global energy sustainability through the development of more efficient and equitable methods of transporting electricity.
 To this end, he is building a research group and we are researching methods to produce and use carbon nanomaterials.
 While also building a community of researchers and stakeholders to engage this issue.
 Throughout his academic career, Dr. Orbaek White has worked to develop innovative methods to synthesise and characterise carbon nanomaterials.
 He completed his PhD at Rice University, USA, on the catalytic growth of single-walled carbon nanotubes.
 At the Massachusetts Institute of Technology (MIT), he developed a novel technique resulting in the growth of SWCNTs with centimeter length scales; called ultra-long CNTs.
 Education and mentorship is also a priority.
 For instance, Dr. Orbaek White developed a teaching laboratory module for undergraduate chemistry students on plasmonic silver nanoparticles.
 He also raised funds through a program called Project SEED providing students from low-income households with a summer stipend and the opportunity to conduct chemistry research at Rice University.
 Alvin is an alumnus of the Welsh Crucible (2017) and the Digital Economy Crucible (2017).

-Martin Horton-Eddison is a final year PhD candidate (Politics) at Swansea, research officer at the Global Drug Policy Observatory, and research assistant on the Impackt Project.
-He received a Masters with Distinction (International Relations) from the University of Hull, and Honours (International Politics) from Aberystwyth University.
-He was awarded full scholarships at both Swansea and Hull.
+Martin Horton-Eddison is a Lecturer in International Relations at Cardiff University, having recently submitted his PhD at Swansea.
+He is also research officer at the Global Drug Policy Observatory, and research assistant on the Impackt Project.
+He previously received a Masters with Distinction (International Relations) from the University of Hull, and Honours (International Politics) from Aberystwyth University.
 Martin has presented policy expertise to the Commission for Narcotic Drugs at the United Nations Office on Drugs and Crime, at the International Institute for Strategic Studies, and to UK government officials.
-His written impact includes a significant contribution to a major civil society UN shadow report, citations in the United Nations' World Drug Report, intelligence briefings for Janes' Intelligence, as well as extensive policy reports and situation analyses for the Global Drug Policy Observatory.
+His written impact includes a significant contribution to a major civil society UN shadow report, citations in the United Nations' World Drug Report, regular intelligence briefings for Janes' Intelligence, as well as extensive policy reports and situation analyses for the Global Drug Policy Observatory.
 Martin's core research interests are crypto-drug markets, global drug policy, crypto-currencies, blockchain, dark net, and international relations theory.
 His role on the Impackt Project includes maintaining the policy toolkits, organising policy workshops, policy clinics, and website management.

 Owen Willams (coming soon)